Information for Presenters

 The TSM meetings allow students two types of opportunities for presenting their research, oral presentations and poster presentations.

-ABSTRACTS AND REGISTRATION: All abstracts will be reviewed and chosen on a first come, first served basis, so please submit your abstract early.
-Some oral presentations may get bumped to poster presentations, as the number of slots for oral presentations is limited.
-Primary presenters get the following waived for the meeting: student registration fee ($15), lodging (study unit $20), and t-shirt fee ($10).
-Primary presenters must still pay the $2 membership fee and meals (including banquet).
+ABSTRACTS AND REGISTRATION: All abstracts will be reviewed and chosen on a first come, first served basis, with priority given to the first 5 abstracts for each of our judging categories.
+After the submission deadline if any of the categories does not have 5 submissions then then those slots will be filled based on submission time and date regardless of category.
+Please submit your abstract early to ensure the ability to present.
+Abstracts for oral presentations that are not in the first 20 received will be moved to the poster session if there is space.
+Primary presenters get the following waived for the meeting: student registration fee ($15) and t-shirt fee ($10).
+Primary presenters must still pay the $10 membership fee.
 Secondary presenters get the t-shirt fee waived ($10).
 If a presenter registers late, all waivers are forfeited.
 Please submit abstracts for oral and poster presentations using the abstract submission form.

 PRESENTATION INFORMATION: For more developed research presentations, students may choose to provide an oral presentation.
 These presentations are given via PowerPoint (or similar programs).
 Each student has 15 minutes per presentation and should plan for 12 minutes of speaking and 3 minutes for questions.
-Oral presentations are generally limited to 20 speakers, but we are prepared to go to split sessions if enough oral abstracts are submitted.
+Oral presentations are limited to 20 speakers.

 For research that is still in development, students may choose to present using a poster.
 Poster presentations are given Friday night.
-Presenters should keep posters size less than 1.25 m H x 1.5 m W (about 4'H x5'W).
+This year poster presentations are limited to 20 abstracts.

 AWARDS: Students are strongly encouraged to compete for one of the many award categories.
 All student presenters are eligible to compete for awards (unless they have already won that award).
 For more information on awards visit our award page.
 Please note that you can compete for only one award.
 All competing oral presentations automatically compete for the Robert Packard Award.